 Gomchen Lamrim 24: Conviction in karma and the four principles of karma (download)

-- What is an understanding of karma and its effects so important?
+- Why is an understanding of karma and its effects so important?

 - Think of ways in which you very much believe in the law of cause and effect in your every day life.
 Why do you think its so hard for us then to act in line with ethical cause and effect (karma)?